open-contracting/software-development-handbook/docs/services/admin.rst

 There should be a minimum of two `users <https://dash.cloudflare.com/db6be30e1a0704432e9e1e32ac612fe9/members>`__ from OCP with "Super Administrator - All Privileges" to "All domains".

-Third-party managers of static websites can be added.
+Third-party sysadmins can be added.

 GitHub
 ------